d-jason32/Android_Individual_Project_2_JD/README.md

 # Tasks

-should have an activity that explains the rules of the game (quiz).

 should ask at least five questions.

 Should have at least one question with an answer of format multiple choices.